 4. Lower to full extension under control.
 Slowly lower the dumbbells back to the starting position over 2-3 seconds.
 Reach full extension at the bottom.
 This is the whole point.
 The stretched bottom is where the lower curl does its work, so don't cut it short by stopping with a slight bend in your elbow.

-Lower curl proper form showing starting position with dumbbells at thighs in full extension and top position with forearms parallel to the floor, illustrating the lengthened-partial range of motion
+Lower curl proper form showing starting position with dumbbells at thighs in full arm extension and the top position with forearms parallel to the floor, illustrating the lengthened-partial range of motion that stops short of full elbow flexion

 Lower curl proper form: start with full arm extension at the bottom, stop at parallel at the top.
 The lower curl never travels all the way to your shoulders.